republik/plattform/servers/assets/README.md

 Assets Backend
 ---------------

 This is a lightweight, fast nodejs-express server for asset proxying and image manipulation (resizing, greyscaling, webp format transformation).
-It streams assets from other urls, from s3 buckets, out of github repos and can render webpages to PNGs.
+It streams assets from other urls, from s3 buckets, out of github repos and can render via external serves.

 Check the [README](https://github.com/orbiting/backends/tree/master/packages/assets/README.md) of [backend-modules-assets](https://github.com/orbiting/backends/tree/master/packages/assets) which contains all the relevant code.